Perfect Black Beans From Scratch: The Ultimate Guide to Cooking Dried Black Turtle Beans

 Which seasonings are good to use on black turtle beans?

-Any seasonings that you have a taste for, are good on black beans.
+Any seasonings you have a taste for, are good on black beans.
 The more popular seasonings are the following:

 • chile peppers